 Some semblance of a routine is still necessary while you’re basking in the sun and checking emails from your hotel balcony.
 Make project management seamless and hassle-free with tools like Trello, Basecamp and Wrike.

 6. Dust off your elevator pitch

 You never know who you’ll bump into during your travels.
 Mentally dust off your elevator pitch.
 Be able to share who you are, what you do, and why in a few short seconds.

 7. Find inspiration

 There are many ways that travel can make you a better entrepreneur.
 Experiencing different cultures can be a transformational experience.
-A change of surroundings could be just what your business needs.
+A change of surroundings, for example, working from a luxury yacht, could be just what your life and business need.
 Seek out inspiration in new and exciting places.
 A clear head, away from the usual distractions can boost your creativity.